-Posted On: OCTOBER 2020
+Posted On: SEPTEMBER 2021

 Traditionally, estate planning documents are executed in an attorney’s office in the presence of witnesses and a notary public.
-In-office document signings are still possible with appropriate precautions, but there are other options that allow you to avoid traveling to an attorney’s office.
+In-office document signings are still possible with appropriate precautions, but there are other options that may allow you to avoid traveling to an attorney’s office.

 Wills.
 In most states, a typewritten will (as well as a modification or codicil to an existing will) must be signed in the physical presence of at least two witnesses.
 Typically, those witnesses must be disinterested — that is, they don’t stand to inherit or otherwise benefit under the will.
 But some states permit family members or other interested parties to serve as witnesses.
 In those states, it may be possible to conduct a will signing at home (with instructions from your attorney) and have members of your household witness it.

-If disinterested witnesses are required, you might have friends or neighbors observe the signing from a safe distance (in your backyard, for example).
-In some states a will can be valid without witnesses, if “clear and convincing” evidence is provided in court, after the will-maker’s death, to prove its validity.
+What about notarization?
+Wills are usually notarized as a best practice, but in most states it’s not required.
+However, wills are often accompanied by a self-proving affidavit, which must be notarized.
 Another option in some states is a “holographic,” or handwritten, will, which generally doesn’t require witnesses or notarization.

 Trusts.
 In many states, you can sign a trust document without witnesses or notarization, and it may even be possible to sign it electronically.
 One potential strategy for avoiding traditional will-signing requirements is to sign a holographic “pour over” will that transfers all assets to a revocable trust, which can accomplish many of the same objectives as a traditional will.